310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 We can’t allow that sort of expectation and general opinion to cloud our judgement.
 {% endbubble %}

-{% bubble Shinobu serious %}
+{% bubble Shinobu idle %}
-Mhm… It really is as Morisawa-dono says.
+Mm… It really is as Morisawa-dono says.
 {% endbubble %}

 {% bubble Midori curious %}